akka/akka/akka-docs/rst/java/untyped-actors.rst

 negative result is generated.
 Please note that this does not mean that delivery of that reply is guaranteed, it still is a normal message.

-.. includecode:: code/docs/actor/UntypedActorDocTest.java
+.. includecode:: code/docs/actor/UntypedActorDocTest.java#import-identify
-   :include: import-identify,identify
+.. includecode:: code/docs/actor/UntypedActorDocTest.java#identify

 You can also acquire an :class:`ActorRef` for an :class:`ActorSelection` with the ``resolveOne`` method of the :class:`ActorSelection`.
 It returns a ``Future`` of the matching :class:`ActorRef` if such an actor exists.
 It is completed with failure [[akka.actor.ActorNotFound]] if no such actor exists or the identification didn't complete within the supplied `timeout`.